brooklynrail/brooklynrail-platform/content/events/2020/07/thelma-golden-and-glenn-lowry-with-helen-lee.md

       (2018, Penn State University Press) is co-authored with David Carrier, following Wild Art (Phaidon, 2016).
 Joachim is also a Consulting Editor of the Brooklyn Rail."
+poets:
+  - person: ann-waldman
+    event_bio: Anne Waldman is a member of the “Outrider” experimental poetry community.
+Her poetry is recognized in the Beat, New York School, and Black Mountain trajectories, and she has raised the bar as a feminist, activist, and powerful performer.
 date: 2020-07-27 13:00:00 -0500
 end_date: 2020-07-27 14:00:00 -0500
 series: 94